darthpelo/LedControl/RPiLedsControl/README.md

 ## 🌍 Web service configuration

-For the purpose of this demo I configured only the development enviroment in `Config/development/server.json`:
+For the purpose of this demo I configured only the development environment in `Config/development/server.json`:
 ```json
 {
 	"http": {